Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 tongue.png

-In both dentate and edentulous patients, if further treatment is needed, tongue base titraters are added to the upper tongue gripping surface of the tongue holding device to gradually pry the tongue base off the pharyngeal wall in progressive 1.3 mm increments as the patient gets used to them.
+If further treatment is needed, tongue base titraters are added to the upper tongue gripping surface of the tongue holding device to gradually pry the tongue base off the pharyngeal wall in progressive 1.3 mm increments as the patient gets used to them.
+The tongue base is pushed down and forward away from its obstructing contact with the distal end of the soft palate while the distal end of the soft palate is drawn upward and forward away from its obstructing contact with the tongue base.
 The upper tongue gripping surface, which has been stabilized by gripping the tongue body and bracing the mandible against the bite stops, provides good anchorage from which to titrate the position of the tongue base.
 The tongue base titraters have the flexibility to accommodate the natural movements of the tongue base during swallowing, when breathing stops anyway.

 Edit_2709.jpg _DSC4528.png _DSC4575.png